“That’s it! Cheese! We’ll go somewhere where there’s cheese!” Wallace, A Grand Day Out (1989)

 The route took us up a road lined with limestone dry-stone walls bordering buttercup meadows.
 Dotted around these were the stone field-barns so characteristic of the Dales, and by a grey limestone bridge was the first of many limekilns that we would see today.

 A bridleway then took us on a steep pull-up onto Cotter Riggs.
 This Cotter must have been a wealthy chap: apart from his Riggs he also had Cotter Clints, Cotter Side and, perhaps inevitably, Cotter End.
 Once up onto the top, Cotter (having Ended), gave way to the power of the Church, and we came out onto the long curved hilltop of Abbotsfield Common, a high weathered limestone moorland round which the Old Road runs as an 8km rabbit-manicured dream of a track.
 A dream, that is, for hikers, but for the rabbits it was a nightmare corridor of death.
 We must have seen about twenty rabbit corpses on the path in various stages of decomposition.
-None of the little bodies seemed to be injured, and carrion eaters had not been on the scene, and we wondered whether perhaps the rabbits had died of some disease.
+None of the little bodies seemed to be injured, and carrion eaters had not been on the scene.
+We wondered whether perhaps the rabbits had died of some disease.

 Spaced out along the Old Road were the ruined farms of High Dyke, High Way and High Hall.

 When the old road was in use they must have seemed less remote than they do now, and we lingered a little to admire the stonework: the stone mullioned windows, the lintels, door-frames and other details which suggested what fine farm buildings they must once have been.
 In essence and in character, they did not feel so very different from the excavated neolithic stone dwellings at Skara Brae in the Orkneys.
-Homes need doors, windows, shelves… and if the material to hand is stone, they must tend to look and feel the same, even though thousands of years of human development separates them.
+Homes need doors, windows, shelves… and if the material to hand is stone, they must tend to look and feel the same, though thousands of years of human development separates them.

 As well as the farms there were several lime kilns along the Old Road and it seemed they might have been for domestic use: for releasing lime to spread on the fields, and to make mortar for building houses and barns.